VirtualPatientEngine/AIAgents4Pharma/docs/ops/CodeOps.md

 ```

 #### Notes:

 1. The first line of the commit message must begin with the keyword “feat” or “fix” and the last line with "BREAKING_CHANGE" to prompt a major version bump.
-2. Write the commit message on GitHub when approving the merge between the 'develop' branch (on VPE account) and the 'main' branch (on VPE account), this ensures that the 'release.yml' will run using GitHub Actions.
-For all other cases, this commit message will not trigger any actions."
+2. Use conventional commits when merging feature branches into `main`.
+This ensures `release.yml` runs in GitHub Actions.
-3. **The obligation of bumping up the major version lies with the reviewer.**
+3. **The obligation of bumping up the major version lies with the reviewer** when changes are breaking (use `BREAKING CHANGE:` in body).

 ### “chore”

 triggers no action.

 ```
 git commit –m “chore: add new example in the folder
 ```

-*Please note it is mandatory to specify keywords when merging a pull request (e.g.: merging develop into main) on GitHub that results in a release or when pushing code to GitHub that will lead to a release.
-In most cases the release workflow activation is linked to the keywords mentioned.
-Leaf through the section on ‘How to open and close a Pull request on GitHub’ in the DevOps guide to know more.*
+_Please specify conventional commit keywords when merging a pull request into `main` that will lead to a release.
+See the DevOps guide for PR practices and workflow details._

 ## Resources

 - Outline of working with GitHub for collaborative projects [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).
   Read more about: i.
 [GitHub Actions](https://docs.github.com/en/actions/using-workflows) workflows and ii.
 [Semantic versioning](https://semver.org/)